HCL-TECH-SOFTWARE/digital-experience/docs/get_started/download/software_licensing_portal/configure_entitlement_checks/export_usage_report.md

 kubectl exec -it <release name>-license-manager-0 -n <namespace> -- sh exportUsageReport.sh <YYYY-MM-DD> <YYYY-MM-DD>
 ```

-The result can be sent to a file using the following command:
+You can send the result to a file using the following command:

 ```
 kubectl exec -it <release name>-license-manager-0 -n <namespace> -- sh exportUsageReport.sh <YYYY-MM-DD> <YYYY-MM-DD> > /tmp/output.csv